Get

 Other Sounds From Big and Small Cats

-Along with roaring, lions can “chuff” or moan and groan, but it’s distinctive from the action of purring seen in small cats.
+Along with roaring, tigers, jaguars, and snow leopards can “chuff” or moan and groan, but it’s distinct from the action of purring seen in small cats.
 This low-intensity sound comes in short, loud bursts, blowing air through the nostrils while the mouth is closed–similar to humans expressing annoyance or exasperation.
-Big cats use it as a way to communicate greeting or courtship, however.
+Big cats use it as a way to communicate greetings or courtship, however.

 All cats, both big and small, can growl and hiss.
 Growling may be to threaten or claim possession, but hissing is almost universally a sign of displeasure.
 Some researchers believe cats hiss as a defensive mechanism that mimics snakes.